willkurt/evenflow/README.md

-# Even Flow: Creating Self-Organizing Python Functions
+# Even Flow: Creating Self-Organizing, Automatically Concurrent Python Agents

-"Thoughts arrive like butterflies..."
+"... thoughts arrive like butterflies."

 Even Flow is an attempt to create a framework for *self-organizing* python functions composed from a set of functions with clearly defined inputs and a single output.
+Part of this self-organization is planning of current execution.
 The programmer only has to concern themselves with defining tiny pieces of a larger program and `evenflow` will automatically compose that program in the form of another `flowable` function.

 The original intent of this package was to create a framework for the compostion of **LLM Agents** but it turned out it works for simple python functions as well.
 Nonetheless the intent is that `evenflow` can open up the possibliy of **self-organizing collections of AI agents** that are easy to define and modify.